Magento 2 (Adobe Commerce) Pricing Explained

 Magento Open Source and Adobe Commerce Pricing Plans

-Gross Merchandise Value | Magento Open Source | Adobe Commerce On-Premise | Adobe Commerce Cloud |
+| Gross Merchandise Value | Magento Open Source | Adobe Commerce On-Premises* | Adobe Commerce on Cloud (PaaS) | Adobe Commerce as a Cloud Service (SaaS) | Adobe Commerce Optimizer |

-$25M+ | $0 | $125,000 | $190,000 |
+| $25M+ | $0 | ~$125,000/year** | ~$190,000/year** | Custom quote | Custom quote |

 Although the price of Magento Open Source is $0, it doesn’t mean that you can create your store for free.
 The license costs nothing, but running a Magento Open Source store is associated with multiple other expenditures that we describe below.

 Understanding Magento pricing can help you properly budget your project and anticipate additional costs, such as implementation and hosting, which may occur in the course of store development and maintenance.
-Therefore, let’s be more specific on all Magento pricing tiers
+Therefore, let’s be more specific about all Magento pricing tiers

 Magento Open Source Pricing: Is Magento Free?